An equivalence between critical points for rank constraints versus low-rank factorizations: Main result

-With this definition in place, we can now state our main result. \begin{theorem} Consider any pair $(A,B)\in\R^{m\times r}\times \R^{n\times r}$ that is a SOSP of the factorized objective function $\g(A,B)$.
-Then $X=AB^\top$ is a stationary point of the projected gradient descent algorithm at any step size $\eta\leq 1/\beta_{\f}(X)$.
-Furthermore, if $\rank(X)<r$, then $\nabla \f(X)=0$, and so $X$ is a stationary point of the projected gradient descent algorithm at any step size $\eta$. \end{theorem} To summarize, our main result (combined with the known result in \lemref{FOSP}) shows that:
+From the discussion above, we see clearly that any fixed point of the PGD is first-order stationary point (FOSP) of the factorized objective function.
+Our main theoretical result establishes a partial converse to this, proving that any second-order stationary point (SOSP) of the factorized objective function $\g(A,B)$ must also be a fixed point of projected gradient descent on the original function $\f(X)$. \begin{theorem} Assume that $\f$ is twice differentiable, and let $(A,B)\in\R^{m\times r}\times \R^{n\times r}$. \begin{enumerate} \item[(a)] If $(A,B)$ is a SOSP of the factorized objective function $\g(A,B)$, then $X=AB^\top$ is a fixed point of the projected gradient descent algorithm on $\min_{\rank(X)\leq r}\f(X)$ with any step size $\eta\leq 1/\beta_{\mathsf{local}}(X)$. \item[(b)] Conversely, if $(A,B)$ is not a SOSP of $\g$, then $X=AB^\top$ is not a local minimum of $\min_{\rank(X)\leq r}\f(X)$. \end{enumerate} \end{theorem} To summarize, our main result (combined with the discussion of \secref{main_prelim}) shows that, for the case of a twice-differentiable function $\f$, we have: {